stuartplowe/ocpp-virtual-charge-point/README.md

 Additional config:
 ```
 INITIAL_SOC - initial state of charge of 'vehicle', increments by 1 on each meter values
+SEND_HEARTBEAT_IN_TRANSACTION - default true, if false don't send heartbeats whilst in transaction
 ```

 Run OCPP 1.6: